marfarma/CSS3-Ribbons/README.markdown

 `gem install css3-ribbons`

-once you've installed the gem, make sure to require it in your compass `config.rb` file, near the top:
+to install css3-ribbons into your compass project, do the following:

-`require "css3-buttons"`
+`compass install css3-ribbons -r css3-ribbons`

 ## CREDITS
 inspired by [These Awesome GitHub Ribbons](http://github.com/blog/273-github-ribbons)